Last updated August 2024. Next update due August 2026

 VOLUNTEERING POLICY

-This policy reflects our commitment to volunteering and sets out the framework of best practice to ensure that both CLEFT’s and the volunteer’s expectations are met.
+This policy reflects our commitment to volunteerism and outlines a framework of best practices to ensure that the expectations of both CLEFT and our volunteers are met.

 Principles